Support to Higher Education

 AREA established a mini-grant program to support the development of agricultural research professionals, encourage collaboration among researchers and research institutions, and address agricultural research priorities identified by farmers and agricultural service providers in Haiti.
 The program was established in partnership with the Ministry of Agriculture’s Direction of Innovation, Haitian higher education institutions, and other key partners within the agricultural sector.

-Deadline: The deadline to submit applications for the latest request for proposals is May 20, 2018.
+Deadline: The deadline to submit applications for the latest request for proposals has been extended to May 31, 2018.
 Follow the links below for instructions and to learn more.

 Mini Grant No. 1: Acquisition of supplies and other nonexpendable items